 Treatments to manage pain

-Pain is a common symptom of sickle cell anemia.
-It may be managed through various treatments, depending on severity.
+Pain is a common symptom of sickle cell disease.
+It may be managed through various treatments, depending on its severity.

-Common pain medications include nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, diclofenac, or acetaminophen.
+Common pain medications include nonsteroidal anti-inflammatory drugs, or NSAIDs, which include ibuprofen, diclofenac, or acetaminophen.
 If the pain continues, it can be treated with opioid narcotics, such as codeine, or stronger opioids such as morphine.
+Acute pain caused by sickle cell disease can be treated using ketamine.

 Treatments to manage infections

-Preventing infections, or treating them quickly if they occur, is essential in sickle cell anemia patients.
-Children with the disease can benefit from receiving daily doses of penicillin from as early as 2 months old and should be kept up to date with any routine vaccinations.
+Preventing infections, or treating them quickly if they occur, is essential for people with sickle cell disease.
+Children with the disease can benefit from receiving daily doses of penicillin from as early as age 2 months, and should be kept up-to-date with routine vaccinations.

 If infections occur, they should be quickly treated with the appropriate antibiotic medications.